Hobgood Facial Plastic Surgery: Todd Hobgood, MD

 Phoenix and Scottsdale residents trust Dr. Todd Hobgood for eyelid surgery (blepharoplasty) to address some of the aesthetic concerns that bother them most.
 Because the skin surrounding the eyes is relatively thin and delicate, it’s often the first place to droop, sag, and wrinkle.
 Many people feel that their eyelids make them appear older, worn out, or sad.
 Some individuals may even experience visual impairment as a result of sagging skin.
 Dr. Hobgood uses his refined skills to address the features of your lower and upper eyelids that make you feel self-conscious.

-Learn more about Dr. Hobgood and what you can expect from eyelid surgery.
+Learn more about eyelid surgery and how people from Mesa, Tempe, Chandler, and other nearby cities trust Dr. Hobgood for this procedure.
 Request a consultation online, or call our office at (480) 214-9955 to set up your appointment.

 Keep in mind that each patient is unique and your results may vary.